josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🩸_the_romanovs_and_british_aristocratic_imagination.md

 ---

-# 🩸 II.
-The Romanovs Represented Extreme Continuity
+## 🩸 The Romanovs Represented Extreme Continuity

 The Romanovs embodied:
 - dynastic permanence,